Bruce-zc/hugo-academic-website/content/project/example/index.md

 ---
-title: (CV - Semantic Segmentation) Participated in the Imperial College of Science and Technology’s Data Science Summer School, complete a brain tumor segmentation task using U-Net.
+title: (CV - Semantic Segmentation) Brain Tumor Segmentation Task Using U-Net.
-summary: Use Keras to load datasets and do data preprocessing and augmentation on images, build U-Net, Res-UNet and U^2-Net networks, optimize using the dice loss.
+summary: Participated in the Imperial College of Science and Technology’s Data Science Summer School, complete a brain tumor segmentation task using U-Net.
+Use Keras to load datasets and do data preprocessing and augmentation on images, build U-Net, Res-UNet and U^2-Net networks, optimize using the dice loss.
 tags:
   - Research
 date: '2020-08-27T00:00:00Z'